inavac182/uireact/docs/getting-started.md

 _5 mins read_

-This doc will help you to get up and running with the library in your project.
+### Before starting using this library, there are 2 KNOWN constraints:

+> - This library uses [styled-components](https://styled-components.com/), so these components doesn't work well with server components from Next.JS, they wil have to be client components.
+This is in their docs [here](https://nextjs.org/docs/app/building-your-application/styling/css-in-js).
+React is already working on supporting this as stated in Next docs.
+>
+> -----------------------------------------------------
+>
+> - On Remix.JS you will have to change your server entry file to use `renderToString` instead of `renderToPipeableStream`, look at this in they [example](https://github.com/remix-run/examples/blob/main/styled-components/app/entry.server.tsx)
+>

+If this doens't work out with the project you are starting up then we suggest looking at other options that uses CSS modules or preprocessors rathen than CSS-in-JS.

+<iframe src="https://giphy.com/embed/SvFocn0wNMx0iv2rYz" width="100" height="100" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+## 1. Install @uireact packages 🛠️

 The main component of this library is the `@uireact/foundation`, this package has the definition of types, enums, objects and helper functions that other packages across the library need, it also has all the handling that is needed for the themes, responsive design and dialogs.

-## 1. Install @uireact packages 🛠️

 Once the peers are installed you can go ahead and install the @uireact packages, let's start with the most important ones: